Find strange holes outside of the attics?

 Solution 9.
 Relocate the Squirrels in Non-Lethal Traps

-After catching the squirrels and their babies in the live traps, you are able to get rid of flying squirrels in the attic by relocating the whole squirrel family to a forest or a woodland at least 10 miles away from your houses.
+After catching the squirrels and their babies in the live traps, you are able to get rid of squirrels in the attic without killing them by relocating the whole squirrel family to a forest or a woodland at least 10 miles away from your houses.

 These frightened squirrels won’t find their ways back to your house once they find out that is not a welcome place.